The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Miradouro do Ninho da Manta

-This viewpoint takes a bit more effort to get to.
+This other balcony viewpoint takes a bit more effort to get to.
 The balcony of Miradouro do Ninho da Manta looks out over the Fajã da Nogueira valley with the ocean in the distance.
-The 1,2 kilometres you need to walk to get here isn’t something many people want to do before sunrise.
-Therefore this viewpoint is a quieter option than Miradouro Juncal.
+The 1,2 kilometers with some steep inclines you need to walk to get here isn’t something many people want to do before sunrise.
+Therefore this viewpoint is a quieter option compared to Miradouro Juncal.

-At Miradouro do Ninho da Manta are many creative angles to find.
+At Miradouro do Ninho da Manta there are many creative photo angles to find.
 The scenery is different and maybe a bit more interesting than at Miradouro Juncal.
-But it depends what you have in mind if you want to take THE perfect Pico do Arieiro sunrise photo.
-The path and stairs towards the viewpoint can be a great leading line.
+But it depends on what you have in mind if you want to take THE perfect Pico do Arieiro sunrise photo.
+The narrow path and stairs towards the viewpoint can be a great leading line.
 But also the balcony on the viewpoint itself is a great spot.
-Especially with low hanging clouds in the valley!
+Especially with low-hanging clouds in the valley!

-Which one is better?
-Miradouro Juncal or Miradouro do Ninho da Manta?
+Is Miradouro Juncal better than Miradouro do Ninho da Manta?

 Miradouro da Pedra Rija

 This third viewpoint is a bit further than Miradouro do Ninho da Manta.
-From here you look over the west part of the island and on the east side to Ninho da Manta viewpoint.
-Because you’ll have great views towards the west, Pedra Rija viewpoint is also a good spot to watch sunset.
+From here you look over the west part of the island and on the east side to the Ninho da Manta viewpoint.
+Because you’ll have great views towards the west, the Pedra Rija viewpoint is also a good spot to watch the sunset.
 Besides that, you’ll look up to an impressive set of stairs on top of the mountain ridge.
-Another great photo spot, especially if you have low hanging clouds in the valley!
+Another great photo spot, especially if you have low-hanging clouds in the valley!

-Go here with sunset, and you’ll be in for a magical colour game if this view point is not covered in clouds.
-If you’re lucky with low hanging clouds at Pico do Arieiro, you’ll be lucky to walk above the clouds and witness a magical sunset with a blanket of clouds beneath you.
+Go here with sunset, and you’ll be in for a magical color game if this viewpoint is not covered in clouds.
+If you’re lucky with low-hanging clouds at Pico do Arieiro, you’ll be lucky to walk above the clouds and witness a magical sunset with a sea of clouds beneath you.

-- Bring an extra jacket because the weather can be cold and windy in the mountains.
-Especially before the sunlight is able to warm you up.
+• Bring an extra jacket because the weather can be cold and windy in the mountains.
+Especially before the sunlight can warm you up.
 On windy days, you might even want to tuck a scarf around your neck and wear a hoodie to mute the wind around your ears.

-- Bring water (and food when you plan to hike).
-There is a cafe and information centre near the parking lot, so you can always grab a coffee before you start the hike.
+• Bring water (and food when you plan to hike).
+There is a cafe and information center near the parking lot, so you can always grab a coffee before you start the hike.
 Here are also toilets for €0,50

-- Use a headlamp, flashlight or your phone in the dark.
+• Use a headlamp, flashlight, or your phone in the dark.
 Some parts of the path can be a bit uneven.
-So walk with caution and use a light for your own assistance.
+So walk with caution and use a light for your assistance.

-- Take a blanket with you if you want to tuck yourself and your lover in while watching the sunrise.
-You can also use this to sit on, while sipping on your self brought coffee in a can.
+• Take a blanket with you if you want to tuck yourself and your lover in while watching the sunrise.
+You can also use this to sit on while sipping your coffee.

 Photography tips for Pico do Arieiro

-With three amazing viewpoints and so many great angles to shoot from, Pico do Arieiro Madeira offers plenty amazing photo spots.
-Below our photography tips for sunrise at Pico do Arieiro!
+With three amazing viewpoints and so many great angles to shoot from, Pico do Arieiro Madeira offers plenty of amazing photo spots.
+Below are our photography tips for sunrise at Pico do Arieiro!

-- Use different focal lengths, if you have different lenses.
+• Use different focal lengths, if you have different lenses.
 You will see that you can create a completely different perspective of the scene with several focal lengths.
-This will also give you the opportunity to make the best of your sunrise mission.
+This will also allow you to make the best of your sunrise mission.
 Even if it’s not the very best sunrise at Arieiro.
-For example, if the clouds are a bit further out on the ocean and you have a tele zoom lens such as a 100 – 400 mm for example, you can compress the background.
-This will bring the background closer to your perspective, giving the result as if the clouds were closer than in reality!
+For example, if the clouds are a bit further out on the ocean and you have a telelens such of 100-400 mm for example, you can compress the background.
+This will bring the background closer to your perspective, giving the result as if the clouds are closer than in reality!
 See below the comparison of a picture taken with a tele zoom lens, and with a wide angle lens.
-Both at exactly the same spot, but giving a completely different result.
+Both are at the same spot, but give a completely different result.

 Pico do Arieiro to Pico Ruivo hike

-One of the most beautiful but also heaviest hikes on Madeira island is the Pico to Pico hike.
-With other words, the 7 kilometre (one way) hike from Pico do Arieiro to Pico Ruivo.
+One of the most beautiful but also heaviest hikes on Madeira Island is the Pico to Pico hike.
+In other words, the 7-kilometer (one-way) hike from Pico do Arieiro to Pico Ruivo.
 This stunning hike connects two of the highest peaks on Madeira and leads you through the central core of the mountains with fabulous views along the way.
-The hike involves tunnels, some narrow paths and a few steep sections and descents.
+The hike involves a tunnel route, some narrow paths, and a few steep inclines and descents.
 One way from Pico do Arieiro to Pico Ruivo will take you about 2.5 – 3,5 hours depending on your pace and fitness level.
-The total incline of the hike is 1000m making it one of the hardest hikes on the island.
+The total incline of the hike is 1100m making it one of the hardest hikes on the island.
 If you want to get to Pico Ruivo but you’re not in for this heavy hike, you can do the Achada do Teixeira to Pico Ruivo hike.

 Full Moon photography at Pico do Arieiro